-This topic describes how to use a Kafka client demo to consume tracked data.
+This topic describes how to use the demo of a Kafka client to consume tracked data.
 The change tracking feature of the new version allows you to consume tracked data by using a Kafka client of V0.11 to V2.7.

 - If you enable auto commit when you use the change tracking feature, some data may be committed before it is consumed.
 This results in data loss.
 We recommend that you manually commit data.
 Note If data fails to be committed, you can restart the client to continue consuming data from the last recorded consumption checkpoint.
 However, duplicate data may be generated during this period.
 You must manually filter out the duplicate data.

 - Data is serialized and stored in the Avro format.
 For more information, see Record.avsc.
 Warning If you are not using the Kafka client that is described in this topic, you must parse the tracked data based on the Avro schema.

 - The search unit is second when Data Transmission Service (DTS) calls the

 offsetForTimesoperation.
 The search unit is millisecond when a native Kafka client calls this operation.